 Let’s go to Bath

-Relaxed posh nosh at the Michelin starred The Olive Tree, surprise multi-course tasting menu at Menu Gordon Jones and the intimate Henry’s.
+Relaxed posh nosh at the Michelin One Starred The Olive Tree and sustainable veggie fare at the Michelin Green Starred Oak.
+Superb modern British food at buzzy neighbourhood restaurant The Circus.
+Surprise multi-course tasting menu at Menu Gordon Jones and the intimate Henry’s.
 Pizza acrobat Emiliano Tunno makes all sorts of dough – sourdough, hemp, black rice, even seaweed – for his speciality pizzas (and other Italian dishes) at Dough.
-Sustainable veggie nosh at Oak.
 Everything fishy at The Scallop Shell.
 Afternoon tea (with or without prosecco and gin), cakes and brownie boxes at Bath’s most Instagrammable cafe, the super floral Sweet Little Things.
 If it’s Indian street food you’re after, Chai Walla‘s veggie curries made by the owner’s mum and delicious bhaji roti wraps with salad, tamarind and mint sauce sold from the tiniest shop ever will hit the spot.

 Opulent chic at The Bird, Victorian villa turned eclectic, avian-themed boutique hotel, a short hop from the city centre.
 Georgian townhouse hotels, the family and dog friendly No 15 Great Pulteney, The Queensberry, with the city’s only Michelin starred restaurant in the basement and the new and fabulous Hotel 8.
 A 5-minute stroll from the centre is family-run bijou B&B Brindley’s has just six rooms (said it was bijou).
 Combine the freedom of self-catering with the luxury of a hotel with the serviced Halcyon Apartments.
 Cheap as rather stylish chips is the YHA Bath, a golden-hued Victorian villa with some en suite bedrooms.
 For the best of both worlds, stay in the countryside just outside Bath at country house hotel Homewood Hotel & Spa or the super laid back The Pig, near Bath, where all the food comes from a 25 mile-radius.